Lentern/mods/README.md

 * I have listed required mods, meaning I've only listed mods that another mod will ***need*** for the game to start
 * Some of these mods will require Mod Menu to be configured.
 If you still can't configure a mod after installing Mod Menu, install Cloth Config API
 * If you're using Sodium and you get a crash (or another weird bug) that is caused by another mod, install Indium and that will hopefully fix it (ex.
 Continuity uses the Fabric Rendering API, so it requires Indium to work with Sodium)
-* If you see a * next to a checkmark for a version, that means the mod works but is broken
+* If you see a * next to a checkmark for a version, that means the mod is usable but may be a little bit broken
+* Some mods will work on new versions, but it won't tell you on the download page.
+Refer to my guides below to see if mods are updated

 ## You must install [Quilt](https://quiltmc.org) to run these mods
 Don't know how?
 Watch [my tutorial](https://www.youtube.com/watch?v=6cbYLCkbtYY&t=47s)